v1

 1. Run backup: backs up a database and waits for this to be completed successfully

-3. Run job: runs the job and waits for it to complete successfully
+3. Run job: runs the production job and waits for it to complete successfully

 An example of a release flow in the Northflank application to promote deployments